The Pack Is Back

 The Pack Is Back is the fifth full-length album by the English heavy metal band Raven, released in 1986 (see 1986 in music).
-It was recorded in the USA with renowned producer Eddie Kramer and features a sound more FM-friendly and commercial than any other Raven album, retaining the glam metal vein from its predecessor Stay Hard.
+It was recorded in the US with producer Eddie Kramer and features a sound more FM-friendly and commercial than any other Raven album, retaining the glam metal vein from its predecessor Stay Hard.
 Despite the pressure of the label to produce a commercially successful album, The Pack Is Back did not have any relevant chart entry.

+Metal Hammer included the album cover on their list of "50 most hilariously ugly rock and metal album covers ever".